Dennisccj/hello-world/README.md

 Hi, everyone!

 I am not from a coding-relevant background
-I　just want a second skills
+I　just want a second skill